Satay Brothers: A Saint-Henri staple

 Their history is inspiring; here’s our attempt to recount it for you.

-Their story really started while they were growing up in St Henri.
-“We lived in a neighbourhood that was poor at the time, but our parents always took us to eat all over Montreal.
-This must explain why we love the cultural diversity of the restaurants here.”
-So from an early age, they were eating good food, and in a neighbourhood they loved.
+The Satay Brothers story begins in the neighbourhood of Saint-Henri, where Mat and Alex grew up.
+“We lived for 25 years in a neighbourhood that was pretty poor at the time, but our parents always took us out to eat all over Montreal.
+That must be why we love the cultural diversity of Montreal’s restaurant scene [which they are now a part of!],” they confide.

 Alex started selling fruit at the market.
 Mat studied visual arts and graphic design.
 In 2010, they wanted to open a “hawker” style counter (that’s what street food counters are called in Asia) and chose to set up shop at the Atwater Market.
 “My dad told us that ‘Winnicki Brothers’ wouldn’t be descriptive enough, whereas with ‘Satay Brothers’ people would know what to expect.”
 So they started with a simple menu: satays, buns, papaya salad and the now legendary Laksa soup.
 “Those dishes will always be there, that’s our base, although now we’re expanding the menu and always adding a few new things.”

 Following the success of their market stall—which was only open during the summer—they opened a 20-seat restaurant on Saint-Jacques Street.
 However, soon after, the small space proved too small to meet the growing demand, and Satay Brothers moved to an 80-seat space at 3721 Notre-Dame West in 2013.
 The new space also included a small waiting room and a private room for groups.
 Ten years later, the adjacent business became available, and it was the perfect opportunity to expand and add a second room for busier nights.